FOREX-Yen edges up as traders doubt BOJ's firepower

 By Jemima Kelly

-The yen rose 0.1 percent against the dollar to trade at 101.82 yen, having risen almost 20 percent over the past 12 months despite the BOJ's best efforts to weaken it.
+The yen rose 0.3 percent against a broadly weaker greenback to 101.645 yen, having risen almost 20 percent over the past 12 months despite the BOJ's best efforts to weaken it.

-Esther Reichelt, a currency strategist at Commerzbank Frankfurt said she expected a quiet day, though thin trading volumes could lead to some exaggerated moves not driven by fundamental factors.
+From Frankfurt, Esther Reichelt said she expected a quiet day, though thin trading volumes could lead to some exaggerated moves not driven by fundamental factors.

 "Everybody is just waiting for the BOJ and the Fed - why do anything today?" she said.
 "Everyone has already positioned for these events and there is no new information that could give them a reason to reposition, so I expect a rather calm day."